kengraf/Eeny-meeny-miny-moe/README.md

 ### Extra credit
 - Add authorization to the API using Cognito
 - Use Route53 to provide a friendly domain name for the APIGateway
-- Expand the API to allow addign and removing names
+- Expand the API to allow adding and removing names